 Persons with disabilities who require alternative means for communications of program information (Braille, large print, audiotape, etc.) should contact USDA's TARGET Center on (202) 720-1127 (TDD).

-USDA is an equal opportunity employer.
+USDA is an equal opportunity provider, employer and lender.

 Table of Contents